khofstadter/enhancingaudiodescription.com/_posts/2025-01-13-darci-conference.md

 The conference will take place from Wednesday 10th September to Friday 12th September.
 Wednesday will be dedicated to pre-conference workshops and other events, whereas Thursday and Friday will be full conference days with a variety of activities.

-Visit our [Call for Paper page](darci-conference-announcement-cfp) to access the information we initially disseminated.

 ![Large building with lake in front of it.](/images/2024-02-28-darci-conference-announcement.jpg)

 <br>

-## Call for Papers
-Visit our [Call for Paper page](darci-conference-announcement-cfp) to access the initial information we disseminated.

 ## Deadlines
 ~~Abstract submission deadline: 4th November 2024 5pm UK time~~.